yetanalytics/lrsql/doc/mysql.md

 # MySQL

-SQL-LRS supports MySQL, a sister database to MariaDB.
+SQL-LRS supports MySQL.

 To run SQL-LRS with MySQL, you need a properly configured MySQL instance.
 "Properly configured" really just means setting up a database, user, and password, and configuring SQL-LRS to connect to/with those.

 ## Environment Variables

-You can configure MariaDB by setting the relevant environment variables.
+You can configure MySQLDB by setting the relevant environment variables.
 Here is the `environment` entry from our [MySQL docker-compose demo](https://github.com/yetanalytics/lrsql/blob/main/dev-resources/mysql/docker-compose.yml)

 ```yml
     environment: